 - If you provide a Montana with a cache type it doesn’t understand then it defaults to the bucket “Geocache” icon

 What this means in practice is that it can’t even represent every single cache type, never mind having variations relating to status.
 You’ve got to get a bit creative with it.
 The way to implement your creativity is to amend the cache type in GSAK before downloading to the device.
 I guess I kind of knew this already, and had previously been using the “Benchmark” cache type to highlight solved puzzles, and the like.
 I’d been doing this manually, by changing attributes in GSAK one-by-one.
 Tedious, and prone to error.

 I wrote a macro for GSAK that changes the apparent cache type as follows.
 I then changed the custom icons on the Montana to reflect this.
 It’s very bespoke, but it does what I want, or at least the closest I’m going to get to it :

 - Cache In Trash Out Event.bmp -> Used to indicate “owned” caches, represented by something that looks like a star in a green circle

-- Event Cache.bmp -> Used for all event types (CITO, Event, Mega, Giga, GPS Maze) – there’s never enough of them for me to care what type of event each one is.
+- Event Cache.bmp -> Used for all event types (CITO, Event, Mega, Giga, GPS Maze, Community Celebration) – there’s never enough of them for me to care what type of event each one is.
 I always know in advance whether I’m going to go to an event, so having them on the GPS map is a bit redundant anyway.

 - Webcam Cache.bmp -> Used to identify disabled and archived caches – there’s so few webcams left that there’s no point in giving them their own icon.

 - Virtual Cache.bmp -> Used for both virtuals and webcams.

 - Mega-Event Cache.bmp -> Used to highlight caches that have corrected coordinates, represented by an icon that looks like a piece of a jigsaw puzzle.
 I know you can use this for any cache type now, but I’m using it only for puzzles, multis, letterboxes and wherigos.

-- Geocache.bmp -> Used for anything else, so all the “funny” cache types like Lab Caches, Groundspeak HQ, or Lost and Found Events
+- Geocache.bmp -> Used for anything else, so all the “funny” cache types like Lab Caches, Groundspeak HQ, or Project APE.